ElliottjPierce/noiz/book/src/quick-start/smooth-noise.md

 This eliminates straight linear artifacts, though some zig-zagy ones may remain.
 Still, that's about as good as one can ask for.

-One issues with using triangles is that it's very inefficient to mix values over them.
+One issue with using triangles is that it's very inefficient to mix values over them.
 Instead, simplex noise blends values.
 What's the difference?
-Think of it like this: mixing is like a movie blurring to transition between two scenes; blending is like the movie fading to black on one scene before fading from black to a new scene.
+Think of it like this: mixing is like a movie blurring to transition between two scenes; blending is like the movie fading to black from one scene before fading from black to a new scene.
 It's an imperfect analogy, but hopefully it gives you an idea.
 If you want the details, check out [this](https://muugumuugu.github.io/bOOkshelF/generative%20art/simplexnoise.pdf) paper.

-Before jumping into blending, here's what blending cell values looks like instead of mixing them:
+Before jumping into simplex, here's what blending cell values looks like instead of mixing them:

 ```rust
 use noiz::prelude::*;